Short description of the units of the Department of Physiology

 Researchers:

-Szabolcs Sáringer MD, PhD student
+Szabolcs Sáringer, MD, PhD

 Neural Network Research Group